FJNel/HA_COS216/APIdoc.md

   "drone_id": 1
 }
 ```
 > **Note:** The drone must be "Flying", assigned to a "Dispatched" order, and within 10 meters of the delivery location.
+After delivery, the drone remains at its current location, operator is NOT cleared, and is_available remains `false` until it returns to HQ.

 #### Example Request (Cancel Delivery):
 ```json